HEARTY SALMON RISOTTO

 Handful of parsley, chopped

 Pour the broth into a small stock pot and bring to a simmer over medium heat and then reduce to low to maintain simmer.
-Season the salmon filets generously with salt and pepper.
+Season the salmon filets with salt and pepper.

 When the salmon cools a little, remove the skin from the salmon and then, using a fork, flake the salmon into small pieces.